Fast Company Award for 2025

 ‑ Reproduced from original source

-Same temperature, less energy: What HT Materials Science plans to do after closing $15m funding round
+The Currency: What HTMS plans to do after $15m funding round

 THE CURRENCY | Tom Lyons, Chief Executive | March 24, 2023